AI Image Looks Like an Overprocessed 3D Render (Fix the CGI Look)

 "portrait photograph, octane render, unreal engine 5, 8k, hyperrealistic, ray tracing"

-You said photograph but you also said octane render and unreal engine.
-Those phrases dominate because they appear constantly in 3D-render training data.
-The model averages between photo and CGI, leaning CGI.
+You said photograph, but you also said octane render and unreal engine.
+Those phrases dominate because they appear constantly in 3D-render training captions.
+The model averages between photo and CGI, and leans CGI.

-How to spot it: scan prompt for octane render, unreal engine, blender, vray, 3d render, cinema 4d, ray tracing, pbr, subsurface scattering.
-If any of these are present in a photo prompt, they’re the issue.
+How to spot it: scan the prompt for octane render, unreal engine, blender, vray, 3d render, cinema 4d, ray tracing, pbr, subsurface scattering.
+If any of these are present in a photo prompt, they are the problem.

 2. Wrong checkpoint / model

-Some popular models — Cinematic Diffusion, certain “photoreal” merges, Flux schnell — bake in CGI tendencies.
-They look amazing for stylized work but can’t produce true-photo realism.
+Some popular models bake in CGI tendencies: Cinematic Diffusion, certain “photoreal” merges, and the fast distilled checkpoints (Flux schnell, Flux.2 [klein]) used at too few steps.
+They look amazing for stylized work but struggle with true-photo realism.

-How to spot it: same prompt + settings, swap to a known-photo checkpoint (Juggernaut, RealVisXL).
-If output becomes truly photographic, the model was the source.
+How to spot it: keep the same prompt and settings, swap to a known-photo checkpoint (Juggernaut XL, RealVisXL V5, or Flux.1 Krea).
+If the output becomes truly photographic, the model was the source.

 3. CFG / guidance too high

-When CFG (SDXL) or guidance (Flux) goes above the sweet spot, the model overcommits — colors get punchy, lighting gets dramatic, surfaces get glossy and plasticky.
-This is the “overprocessed” CG look.
+When CFG (SDXL) or guidance (Flux) goes above the sweet spot, the model overcommits: colors get punchy, lighting gets dramatic, and surfaces go glossy and plasticky.
+That is the “overprocessed” CG look.
+On Flux dev this matters even more because guidance is distilled into the model, so a value of 3-4 already does roughly what CFG 7 does on SDXL.
+Push it higher and you get blown-out, artifact-heavy skin.

 4. “Hyperrealistic” / “8k” pushing toward render

-How to spot it: prompt has hyperrealistic, ultra-realistic, 8k, cinematic 4k.
-Replace with photograph, 35mm film, documentary photography.
+How to spot it: prompt has hyperrealistic, ultra-realistic, 8k, or cinematic 4k.
+Replace with photograph, 35mm film, documentary photography, or RAW photo.

 5. Lighting prompted as “perfect” / “studio”

-studio lighting, perfect lighting, three-point lighting, ring light all push to controlled CG-like setups.
-Real photos have imperfections (mixed light, color spill, shadow noise).
+studio lighting, perfect lighting, three-point lighting, and ring light all push toward controlled, CG-like setups.
+Real photos have imperfections: mixed color temperature, color spill, and shadow noise.

-How to spot it: lighting words are clinical / perfect.
-Replace with available natural light, window light only, motivated practical lamps.
+How to spot it: the lighting words are clinical or perfect.
+Replace with available natural light, window light only, or motivated practical lamps.

 Shortest path to fix